RACL Support¶

 - Set the desired time and frequency for syncing access control information.

-If the RACL scheduler is disabled, permission updates will occur during content syncs.
+If you disable the RACL scheduler, the system updates permissions during content syncs.

 Tailored Solutions for your RACL Requirements¶